 Comment by: Logistic

-Thank you for sharing this info on freight forwarders documentation with us all, as it really helps us to better understand what's involved with the basics of the transportation and logistics industry as a whole.
+Thank you for sharing this info on documentation with us all, as it really helps us to better understand what's involved with the basics of the transportation and logistics industry as a whole.
 Your insights and opinions on this subject matter are obviously well researched and accurate.

 Comment by: Jennifer